 Ascene from the life of a black corporate employee:

-He's the only person of his race at a marketing meeting.
+the only person of his race at a marketing meeting.
 A white person he doesn't know well comes up, slaps him on the back, and says, "Hey, I bet you play basketball, don't you?"

 Does he get offended by the stereotype and tell the guy off?
 Ignore him?
 Make a joke?
 What's more important -- defending one's dignity or not wanting to make an already touchy situation even more uncomfortable?